bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Concepts-In-Javascript.md

 Consider this `run` function, inside which `foo` and `bar` have `function scope` . `i` and `baz` are scoped to the block expression.

-Notice that referencing `baz` from outside it's block results in JavaScript throwing a ReferenceError.
+Notice that referencing `baz` from outside it’s block results in JavaScript throwing a ReferenceError.

 Consider this `run` function, inside of which `foo` has `function scope` .